Amorphous globosus: Origin

-The teratological reasons for the development of amorphus globosus are not fully understood, but it is believed that The malformation is generally associated with twin gestation, in which one embryo does not develop normally.
-In two cases, the karyotype of the amorphus was identical to its normally developing twin, while in another case, the karotype deviated from the normal twin, so that an emergence from fraternal twins also seems possible.
+The teratological reasons for the development of amorphus globosus are not fully understood, but it is believed that the malformation is generally associated with twin gestation, in which one embryo does not develop normally.
+In two cases, the karyotype of the amorphus was identical to its normally developing twin, while in another case, the karyotype deviated from the normal twin, so an emergence from fraternal twins also seems possible.

 Distribution

 Amorphus globosus is more common in livestock than generally assumed.
 It occurs most commonly in cattle, but there are also case reports in goats and horses.
-A case of Amorphus globosus has also been described in human medicine, where it was also a twin pregnancy.
+A case of amorphus globosus has also been described in human medicine, where it was also a twin pregnancy.